BrunoZell/ask.network/lightpaper.md

 Summary: A voucher economy is constructed which lets the user navigate within a generalization-specialization spectrum of productive services.
 On the one extreme, there is $ASK which represents a general purpose voucher for everything offerable.
 Users can specialize their amount of $ASK into more narrow vouchers, constraining the use of the tokens to just the service offerings that match the voucher definition.
 On the other extreme, we have a fully specialized voucher which is tied to a specific service offering from a specific service provider.

+## Theoretical Foundations

+To ensure all desired economic activity can be accounted for regardless how everyday life changes over the next centuries, the network is invariant to how users view the world and what wants they pursue in that world.
+That also makes it interoperable with existing coordination mechanisms like companies, money, laws, political institutions, and text messages.

+It utilizes a data representation that can express every possible representation of the world, with the state transition function being reality itself.

+- [Structured Causal Models](https://www.google.de/books/edition/Causality/wnGU_TsW3BQC) are used to unambiguously communicate expected effects of actions in reality.
+- [CQL (Categorical Query Language)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0024274) is used to migrate observed sensory information between different perspectives on the same thing, essentially communicating between differing world views.
+- Labelling semantic-causal nodes in [IEML (Information Economy MetaLanguage)](https://intlekt.io/2022/10/02/semantic-computing-with-ieml-3/) makes for interoperable and computable semantics, making much of the matchmaking procedure automatable.
+- Using [HGTP (the Hypergraph Transfer Protocol)](https://docs.constellationnetwork.io/learn) for validation ensures compatibility with existing L1s and physical reality since HGTPs data model is compatible with any data type.
+Thus it's possible to refer to capital that exists in the outer world and to validate physical delivery.

+All of these technologies have foundations in abstract mathematics, which makes them inherently compatible and if puzzled together coherently, pose a general solution to the general problem of social coordination, as simple as possible.

 ## Next steps

 Implementations of the observation pool and local semantic-causal reasoning are in the works.
 First it is used for algorithmic trading.
 Once the software is stable, the public network is implemented which lets trading bots across organizational boundaries coordinate with each other, creating a global market making botnet and possibly a p2p crypto exchange.
 Further, domain modules that model physical reality are authored to gradually enable negotiation of social coordination in terms of measurable and unmeasurable reality without the need for traditional financial products or accounting procedures.